jkkummerfeld/irc-disentanglement/data/READ.history.md

 ## Pilot Data

-Used in the process of developing the annotation scheme, **NOT intended for use in developing models**.
+Used in the process of developing the annotation scheme, **NOT intended for use in developing or evaluating models**.
 If you use this data for either training or tuning your model your results with NOT be comparable with those in the paper.
 This is included mainly for completeness.